 Coming from a modern Orthodox background, Ilana is a graduate of Ida Crown Jewish Academy in Chicago and Midreshet Lindenbaum in Jerusalem.
 For her bat-mitzvah, Ilana and her father studied hundreds of hours together to complete a volume of the Talmud (masechet Makot) -- an area of study considered by many in her childhood community to be off-limits to females.
 Her bat-mitzvah was the formative experience that a bat-mitzvah should be, teaching her to love tradition but also to work with it, to keep it potent today.

-Ilana and David are parents of two beloved children, aged ten and seven.
+Ilana and David are parents of three children, aged twelve, nine and one.
 Ilana sees motherhood as a constant striving for resonance -- like trying to push a swing at exactly the right moment when it begins its descent.
 In the process, she has learned to see the world through each of her children's eyes.
 That ongoing experience profoundly strengthens her as a rabbi.

 Ilana can be reached at firstname.lastname@example.org